threema-ch/threema-android/README.md

     ./gradlew connectedNoneDebugAndroidTest

-Note that integration tests run in the same app environment as your "real" app, so data loss is possible.
-For example, if an integration test deletes your Threema ID in order to test the backup restoration process, the Threema ID in your "real" app may also be gone (if it was signed with the same signing key).
+Note that integration tests run in the same app environment as your “real” app, so data loss is possible.
+For example, if an integration test deletes your Threema ID in order to test the backup restoration process, the Threema ID in your “real” app may also be gone (if it was signed with the same signing key).
 It is best to only run integration tests on a non-productive device or in an emulator.